jiayizhang19/CS50AI/week1-search/notes.md

     - If a node contains goal state, return the solution.
     - **Add the node to the explored set.**
     - Otherwise, expand node, add resulting nodes to the frontier **if they aren't already in the frontier or the explored set.**
-        - *expand node, a term in AI, means to look at all of the neighbours of that node, or to consider all of the possible actions  .*
+        - *expand node, a term in AI, means to look at all of the neighbours of that node, or to consider all of the possible actions.*

 ## 2 Search Algorithm
 To find an optimal solution that leads from the initial state to a goal state with the lowest path cost
 ### 2.1 Classical Search